mojtaba-eshghie/SoliDiffy/README.md

 # SoliDiffy: AST Differencing for Solidity Smart Contracts

+SoliDiffy is a tool for performing AST differencing of two Solidity files.
+It produces an high level edit script about the AST differences.

 ## Viewing the Results
 The results of our extensive experiments are available at [here](https://github.com/SoliDiffy/SoliDiffy-results).